Moses B. Walker: Education

+Career

-Walker was a captain of the 12th U.S. Infantry Regiment, August 23, 1861.
-He was appointed colonel of the 31st Ohio Infantry Regiment, September 23, 1861.
+23 August 1861 Walker started working as a captain of the 12th U.S. Infantry Regiment.
+23 September 1861 he was appointed colonel of the 31st Ohio Infantry Regiment.

 He had several temporary brigade commands in the Army of the Ohio and Army of the Cumberland.
-He was wounded at the Battle of Chickamauga, September 23, 1863.
-Walker was mustered out of the volunteers on July 20, 1865 and retired from the Regular Army (United States), February 19, 1866.
-He was promoted to colonel on the regular army retired list on July 28, 1866.
+Walker was wounded at the Battle of Chickamauga on 23 September 1863.
+Walker was mustered out of the volunteers on 20 July 1865 and retired from the Regular Army (United States) 19 February 1866.
+He was promoted to colonel on the regular army retired list on 28 July 1866.

-On January 13, 1866, President Andrew Johnson nominated Walker for appointment to the grade of brevet brigadier general of volunteers, to rank from March 27, 1865, and the United States Senate confirmed the appointment on March 12, 1866.
+On 13 January 1866 the President of the United States Andrew Johnson nominated Walker for appointment to the grade of brevet brigadier general of volunteers, to rank from 27 March 1865.
+The United States Senate confirmed the appointment on 12 March 1866.